-This project will develop data analytic tools for condition monitoring and optimized operation of MGT systems in real-time applications allowed by dynamic modeling, intelligent methods as well as ICT solutions.
-The outcomes of the project are expected to lead to higher reliability and availability, higher operational efficiency, lower operational expenditure, and higher flexibility of the MGT system and those of the integrated energy systems.
+- data analytic tools for condition monitoring and optimized operation of MGT systems in real-time applications allowed by dynamic modeling, intelligent methods as well as ICT solutions.
+The outcomes of this project are expected to lead to higher reliability and availability, higher operational efficiency, lower operational expenditure, and higher flexibility of the MGT system and those of the integrated energy systems.

-The project aims to develop innovative tools for techno-economic evaluation of MGT systems building on existing models and integrate them with artificial intelligence for optimization of their technical-economic performance.
+- innovative tools for techno-economic evaluation of MGT systems building on existing models integrated with artificial intelligence for optimized techno-economic performance.
 This will suggest viable solutions for MGT applications in different scenarios, contributing to increased share of this flexible technology in the growing market of distributed generation and other applications.

 Agastor – Advanced Gas and Carbon Dioxide Storage in Aquifer

-Carbon geological storage (CGS) as an element of the CCUS/CCS process is considered to be the most viable option for the storage of the large CO2 quantities needed to reduce global warming and related climate change effectively.
+Carbon geological storage (CGS) as an element of the CCUS/CCS process is considered to be the most viable option for storage of large CO2 quantities, needed to reduce global warming and related climate change.
 Storage of natural gas and partially decarbonized gas (with addition H2) will play a vital role in the stability of energy supply in the EU.
 The innovative, guiding concept of the AGaStor project is based on synergy between natural gas storage and CO2 storage process in a location near captured CO2 emission sources (e.g. in NW Poland).
 The main objective of the project is to facilitate the implementation of advanced Underground Gas Storage (UGS) using dynamic support of Carbon Dioxide Cushion (CDC) in saline aquifers.
 The project will produce practical guidelines and solutions for characterization of possible storage sites of UNGS with CDC (3D architecture of the storage complex, trapping mechanisms, reactive flow, CO2/NG mixing process, risk assessment and sensitivity analysis) in selected regions of future deployment, improved monitoring and potential mitigation of CO2 leakage.
 Combining CO2 storage with UGS can bring economic and technological advantages to the industry and allow it to reduce the amount of anthropogenic emissions of CO2.
-This new CCUS element may be an element of pro-climate action.
 A key issue of the AGaStor project will be knowledge exchange and enhanced cooperation between the Polish & Norwegian partners to determine the best technologies & application in the energy systems of partner countries.

 BHEsINNO – Innovation in Underground Thermal Energy Storages with Borehole Heat Exchangers

 The project involves development of innovative structures of Borehole Heat Exchangers (BHEs).
-Structures tested as a part of the project will aim to maximize the energy effect (which is defined as a unitary power obtained in BHE, in Watt per meter).
-Innovative constructions include the pipe system in the borehole.
-New composite coaxial pipes system will be developed.
+Structures tested as a part of the project will aim to maximize the energy effect (which is defined as a unitary power obtained in BHE, in Watt per meter), innovative constructions including the pipe system in the borehole, and new composite coaxial pipes system will be developed.
 Coaxial constructions will be analyzed and compared to the traditional, U-tube based ones.
-The coaxial construction gives possibilities use it in a borehole with greater depth than U-pipe design.
+The coaxial construction gives possibilities to use boreholes with greater depth than U-pipe design.
 Research methodology is based on mathematical modelling of an individual BHEs as well as fields consisting of multiple BHEs, taking into account their interference.
 Modelling will be verified by in situ tests on created BHEs.
-It is expected to conduct Thermal Response Tests (TRT) on every borehole.
-Next innovation is TRT results interpretation.
-TRT results will be interpreted using three methods.
-Additionally, thermal conductivity test will be conducted on minimum three Borehole Heat Exchangers.
+Thermal Response Tests (TRT) will be conducted on every borehole, as well as thermal conductivity test.